instacart/formula/docs/Declarative-API.md

 ```

 Formula does things a bit differently.
 It manages the lifecycle of the asynchronous actions for you.
 Instead of manually subscribing and unsubscribing,
-you define the conditions for which the asynchronous action should run and the callback which handles events produced by the action.
+you define the conditions for which the asynchronous action should run and the listener which handles events produced by the action.
 ```kotlin
 val fetchUserStream = RxStream.fromObservable { repository.fetchUser() }
 fetchUserStream.onEvent { userResult ->